KienHui/STGOD/SDNW8/Tsaj.md

 ### Frigate
 50pts
 Workhorse of the fleet.
 Typical crew of 100.
 Carries a quartet of cutters.
+### Carrier
+0pts + 60 cutters
+Although in the warship category, not actually a warship.
+Rather a representation of civilian cargoships pressed into service as carriers.
+When so used, they rapidly deploy cutters, then hyper out of the area.
 ### Sloop
 5pts
 Light warship, typically used for trade protection (convoy protection, anti-piracy, etc.).
 Often carries a pair of cutters for boarding actions, stored externally.
 Carries a normal crew of 8, plus crew for cutters, boarding teams, etc.
 ### Cutter
 .5pts
 The smalllest warship type.
 Can be used as effective spacefighters.
 When in that role, are remote piloted through hyperwave.
+In such case, the controller is either on a nearby warship, or on a nearby planet.
 Also, not equipped with a hyperdrive, reserving the space and weight that would be allocated for such towards reactor and shielding.
 Unlike large warships, when equipped as a fighter, it utilizes single shot missile launchers.
 Most commonly used in combat as fleet defense.
 Usually one man crew, with options for boarding teams as necessary.
 ### Aerofighter
 .05pts
 Not deep space capable.
 Instead, it provides near space and atmospheric combat capabilites.
 Has a distinctive delta wing with retractable canards.